This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Where is the Sea to Sky Gondola?

-The Sea to Sky Gondola is located about 2 km (1.2 miles) south of the beautiful town of Squamish, which just so happens to also have the nickname “the Outdoor Recreation Capital of Canada”!
+The Sea to Sky Gondola is located about 2 kilometers (1.2 miles) south of the beautiful town of Squamish, which just so happens to also have the nickname “the Outdoor Recreation Capital of Canada”!

 Taking a closer look, it’s not hard to see why Squamish deserves the title.
 The town has a ton of amazing scenery and great trails (like the Sea to Sky trail), and what better way to take all this in than with panoramic views from a gondola?